re-ops/re-docs/setup/re-mote.md

 ## Publishing

-Re-mote has support for publishing data into remote systems include metrics, security scan results and reports:
+Re-mote has support for publishing metrics, security scan results and reports into monitoring/database systems:

  * Collected metrics can be persisted into Elasticsearch for visualization in Kibana/Grafana.
  * Publishing metrics to Riemann in order to monitor for issues.